alyssadata/AI-Foundations-Epistemic-Integrity-and-Knowledge-Validation/02_answer_is_not_knowledge.md

 - consensus is treated as truth
 - authority is treated as validation
 - responsibility is detached from use
+- method is hidden behind summary
+- confidence is presented as certainty
+- institutional tone replaces validation

 AI Foundations rejects manufactured knowledge as a substitute for validation.

+## Boundary Position

+An answer remains below the knowledge boundary when its claim chain is incomplete.

+The answer may be useful.

+The answer may be interesting.

+The answer may guide research.

+The answer may identify a possible direction.

+The answer may show a pattern.

+The answer may become a hypothesis.

+But it does not become knowledge until the claim remains traceable, testable, bounded, and accountable.

 ## Governing Rule